Wake-induced variations in noise levels and amplitude modulation for two interacting wind turbines: Flow, source, and propagation

 The effects of the different flow profiles on the source model are illustrated in Fig.~\ref{f5: SWL_compar_1D_2D_omega_C2}.
 Fig.~\ref{f5: SWL_compar_1D_2D_omega_C2}~(a) shows the spectrum of the average source power level in the free field $\overline{\rm SWL}$ for the wind turbines C1 and C2.
 The spectrum for C1 is composed of two humps of equal amplitude, the low-frequency one corresponding to TIN and the high-frequency one to TEN.
 The spectrum for C2 shows a global reduction in its amplitude because of the smaller wind velocity in the rotor plane.
 The hump at low frequencies has a higher amplitude than that at high frequencies, because of the relative increase in TIN due to the increase in turbulent dissipation rate.
 The spectrum of amplitude modulation due to the source AM$_{\rm SWL}$ is plotted in Fig.~\ref{f5: SWL_compar_1D_2D_omega_C2}~(b).
 It is small for both wind turbines, with values below 0.3~dBA.
 Note that the large spatial variations in the profiles for C2 do not lead to a significant increase in AM associated to the source.
 As a reminder, these source properties are calculated from a receiver located downwind.
 In particular, amplitude modulation is expected to be stronger in the crosswind direction.

 For the four configurations, Table~\ref{t5: source} gives the mean flow velocity and the turbulent dissipation rate at the hub, denoted $u_{\rm hub}$ and $\epsilon_{\rm hub}$, as well as the rotational speed of the rotor and the average OASWL of the turbines.
 These values are almost the same for all turbines except for C2.
-Indeed, the mean flow velocity at the hub for C2 is significantly smaller, resulting in a lower rotational speed.
-In addition, the sound power level of C2 is reduced by more than 7~dBA.
-Also, the wind speed at the hub differs by less than 0.5~\% for L1 and L2, leading to nearly identical rotor speeds.
-For S1 and S2, the deviations in wind speed at hub height are slightly larger, around 0.9~\%.
-Although small, these differences in rotor speed significantly affect the temporal signals, as discussed in Secs.~\ref{synchr.sec} and \ref{beating.sec}.
+Indeed, the mean flow velocity at the hub for C2 is significantly lower, resulting in a lower rotational speed.
+Consequently, the sound power level of C2 is reduced by more than 7~dBA.
+The wind speed at the hub differs by less than 0.5~\% for L1 and L2, leading to identical rotor speeds (with a controler precision of 0.1 rpm).
+On the other hand, for S1 and S2, the deviations in wind speed at hub height are slightly larger, around 0.9~\% leading to different rotor speeds.
+These variations are caused by the spanwise wind speed differences discussed in Sec.~\ref{s: flow}.
+Although minor, these differences in rotor speed affect the temporal signals, creating a beating effect (explained in Sec.~\ref{synchr.sec})

-The mean flow at the hub can differ between the two turbines because of mutual aerodynamic interaction.
-Note also that the mean velocity is obtained by time-averaging the instantaneous fields.
-Statistical convergence may have not been fully reached due to large-scale structures in the ABL.
-This may also induce difference between the mean flow at the hub for two turbines.